 Copy and paste the EmptyScriptAdder Plugin code into the new script.

 In the popup window, click Save to insert the plugin script into your local Plugins folder of the Studio installation.
-The Output window indicates that the plugin successfully saved and the plugin runs for the first time after you save it.

 Adding a Toolbar Button